NNPDF/nnpdf/doc/sphinx/source/get-started/python-tools.md

 ## Documentation

   - We use the [Sphinx tool](https://www.sphinx-doc.org/) to document code projects.
-It an render and organize special purpose documentation files as well as read Python source files to automatically document interfaces.
+It can render and organize special purpose documentation files as well as read Python source files to automatically document interfaces.
 It supports extensive customization and plugins.
-In particular because the default formatting for docstrings is somewhat unwieldy, it is recommendable to enable the `napoleaon` extension which allows for a more lenient [`numydoc`](https://numpydoc.readthedocs.io/en/latest/format.html) style.
+In particular because the default formatting for docstrings is somewhat unwieldy, it is recommended to enable the `napoleaon` extension which allows for a more lenient [`numydoc`](https://numpydoc.readthedocs.io/en/latest/format.html) style.
     Similarly the default RST markup language can be overwhelming for simple documents.
 We enable the
     [recommonmark](https://recommonmark.readthedocs.io/en/latest/) extension to
     be able to compose files also in markdown format.